 Fig. 2.
 Payload Mission lifecycle

 The Payload Integration on Starlab is following a so-called customer centered approach.
 That means that the customer’s needs and requirements are in the center of Starlab’s ambition to provide the most suitable service for each customer.
 In order to do so, Starlab foresees that each customer has only one single interface, the Payload Integration Manager.
 This function will support the customer in the development of a mission and will guide the customer through all processes during the whole lifecycle.
-This end-to-end responsibility will foster Starlab’s understanding of the customer needs and goals, which ultimately leads to faster payload turn-over, more successful missions and improved customer experience.
+This end-to-end responsibility will foster Starlab’s understanding of the customers’ needs and goals, which ultimately leads to faster payload turn-over, more successful missions and improved customer experience.

-For Payload Operation Starlab implements a similar denominated approach: Payload focused approach.
-Similar to the customer centered approach, the payload focused approach aligns functions, tasks and procedures, to provide clear responsibilities for one dedicated payload.
+For Payload Operations Manager, Starlab implements a similar denominated approach: Payload focused approach.
+Similar to the customer centered approach, the payload-focused approach aligns functions, tasks and procedures, to provide clear responsibilities for one dedicated payload.
 One main function representing this approach is the Payload Operations Manager.
 The responsibility of this function covers not only the standard operation of the corresponding payload or facility, but also all other operations related tasks, procedures, checks, and approvals.
-In case of anomalies, this person is the main point of contact towards other disciplines and coordinate with Payload Integration Manager and customer the best way forward.
+In case of anomalies, the Payoad Operations Manager is the main point of contact towards other disciplines and coordinates with Payload Integration Manager and customer for the best way forward in resolving anomalies or other issues related to Payload operations

-In the current status of the project an average lifecycle duration in the order of 15 months is achieved, however, Starlab aims to reduce this time frame drastically, working on disruptive process implementation for the future.
+Considering the current status of the project, the average lifecycle duration in the order of 15 months has been achieved, however, Starlab aims to reduce this time frame drastically, working on disruptive process and implementation for the future.

 The HAB

-The Starlab Station is composed of four main Elements: The Habitat Element, Extra-Vehicular Robotics, the Power and Thermal Element, and the Propulsion and Control Element.
-The overall the aim to maximize the utilization of space provided by the launcher fairing.
-As the scope of this paper is to provide insights in payload operations mainly towards future capabilities with regards to material science, only the HAB, see Fig. 3, will be discussed further.
+The Starlab Station is composed of four main Elements: The Habitat Element, Extra-Vehicular Robotics, the Power & Thermal Element, and the Propulsion and Control Element.
+The overall dimension reflects the aim to maximize the utilization of mass-volume space capability provided by the launch vehicle within its payload fairings.
+The scope of this paper is to provide insights in payload operations mainly towards future capabilities with regards to material science, only the HAB, as shown in Fig. 3, will be discussed further.

 The habitat is optimized to make the most efficient use of the laboratory equipment and subsystems to meet science, research and crew habitation requirements.

 The HAB is separated into three levels, or decks.
-Deck 1 provides the crew quarters, which allow for up to four crew members to live continuously on the Station, and supports up to 4 additional crew members during crew change operations.
+Deck 1 provides the crew quarters, which allows up to four crew members to live continuously on the Station, and supports up to 4 additional crew members during crew change operations.
 The other two other decks constitute the Internal Payload Laboratory.

-The habitat also includes an International Docking System Standard (IDSS)-compatible access port to allow the current Commercial Crew Program (CCP) systems to rendezvous and dock.
+The habitat also includes a compatible International Docking System Standard (IDSS) access port to allow the current Commercial Crew Program (CCP) systems to rendezvous and dock.
 The HAB is further outfitted with a science airlock to provide external payload services, utilizing the robotic arm for performing routine maintenance and payload manipulation.